Warmer temperatures bring weeds to life, making late winter the perfect time to take preventative measures to keep weeds from taking over your lawn.

 Do not apply a pre-emergent if you’re planning on seeding your lawn this spring.
 It will stop grass seed from growing for 2-6 months.
 Wait until next spring to apply a pre-emergent.

 Timing is also key with pre-emergents.
 Apply in early spring before the soil temperature reaches 55-60 degrees.
-Use a soil thermometer to test the temperature 1/2” below the surface to find your perfect window of opportunity.
+Insert a soil thermometer 1/2” below the surface to test the temperature and find your perfect window of opportunity.

 How to spread pre-emergent fertilizer: